MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-monitor-networkdevice-delete-restore.md

 ---
 title: How to Delete or Restore a Network Device in Operations Manager
-description: This article describes how to delete or restore a network devices monitored by Operations Manager.
+description: This article describes how to delete or restore a network device monitored by Operations Manager.
 author: jyothisuri
 ms.author: jsuri
 manager: mkluck